Need to Know: Non-Fungible Tokens (NFTs)

 Just when your gran finally got the hang of what a job in social is all about, crypto has hit the marketing industry in an increasingly mainstream way with NFTs.
 These unique digital assets, stored on the blockchain, are catching on in the music industry and being used by brands like Nike and Gucci.

-Senior Creative Technologist Sam Cox and Group Head of Strategy Harvey Cossell, discuss what NFTs are all about and whether brands should be paying attention.
+Our UK Senior Creative Technologist, Sam Cox, and Group Head of Strategy, Harvey Cossell, discuss what NFTs are all about and whether brands should be paying attention.

 WHAT’S IT ALL ABOUT?